Zero6992/chatGPT-discord-bot/README.md

 ## CLI account and subscription login

-Use your own eligible Codex, Claude Code or Grok Build account for a **personal bot**.
+Connect a Codex, Claude Code or Grok Build account through its native CLI login.
-Account mode requires `allowed_user_ids` to contain only the account owner; shared subscription access is disabled.
-Use official API backends for shared services.
+CLI account mode follows the same chat permissions as API and local modes:
+`allowed_user_ids = []` (the default) allows everyone to chat.
+Each user's history and native sessions remain separate.
+Account administration requires the backend's configured `owner_id`.

 Start with [config.account.example.toml](config.account.example.toml) and follow the [CLI setup guide](docs/cli.md) to provision pinned images and restricted egress.
-Choose a dedicated rootless Docker daemon, or explicit Docker Desktop mode for a personal bot.
+Choose a dedicated rootless Docker daemon or explicit Docker Desktop mode.
 Both require resource controls and seccomp; Desktop mode uses a reviewed, hash-pinned profile and probes the effective container controls.
 The bot refuses CLI execution when required isolation is unavailable.

 Once the runtime is ready, the owner can initiate Codex or Grok device login: